My friend the addict, how can I help?

 - Sees drugs as the solution, not the problem

 - Takes the drug in larger amounts or over a longer period

 - Steals or sells possessions to buy drugs

 - Has lost interest in school, work, or hobbies

 - Needs more drugs for the same effect

 - Has physical withdrawal symptom when not taking the drug.

 My friend the addict

 So how do you talk to your friend when you realise that they are an addict?
 What can you do, or say?
 Here are some tips which can help you talk to your friend:

 - Don’t try to talk when your friend is drunk or high.
-It is also a good idea to meet in a neutral place, but avoid bars or places that serves alcohol and can promote use of the substance.
+It is also a good idea to meet in a neutral place, but avoid bars or places that serve alcohol and can promote the use of the substance.

 - Become aware of treatment or recovery resources available in your community.